crossbario/crossbar/docs/pages/administration/mqtt-broker/MQTT-Broker.md

 # MQTT Broker and Bridge

+> *WARNING: this feature is still in beta and configuration and functionality can change*

 Crossbar.io is a multi-protocol router with support for MQTT Version 3.1.1.

 You can use Crossbar.io both as a **standalone MQTT broker**, and to integrate MQTT clients with a WAMP based system.